Shrine of Khwaja Abdullah: Architecture

 The decoration of the tombstone consists of interlaced vines, repeated geometric designs, and inscriptions.
 The tombstones and their decorative program are essentially Timurid.

 The inscriptions that wrap around the buildings vary in style and are accompanied by gold and lapis lazuli mosaics.
 Entering the shrine, natural light is minimal.
 In the center sits a sarcophagus.
 The sarcophagus itself is made of black marble, as opposed to the white marble used in the decoration of the buildings.
 This black marble was sourced north of Qandahar, while the white marble likely came from east of Herat.
 The decoration of the tombstone consists of interlaced vines, repeated geometric designs, and inscriptions.
 The tombstones and their decorative program are essentially Timurid.

 Muqarnas, also described as stalactite composition, are a decorative tool used to give the appearance of a circular architecture in a square room.
 The muqarnas found in the complex are characteristically conch-like, and dates to pre-Timurid times.
 The framing used to make the muqarnas here are unique: a semi-dome and two quarter domes.
 This conch-like maquarna can only be seen a handful of other monuments: the Mausoleum of Baysunghur, the Madrasah of Khargird, the Masjid-i Mawlana, and the Shah-i Zindah.

 The mosaic faience can be seen around the shrine on spandrels, inscriptions, and borders.
 Each spandrel in contains a teardrop medallion framed by a ring of petals.
 An amber arabesque passes through the ring's center, superimposed on a second, turquoise arabesque.
 Small blowers bud from each arabesque element and terminates in a palmette.
 This sequence is common across Timurid architecture and is known as the “tree of life”.

 The Banai technique uses the appearance of masonry to design complex patterns in a structure.
-The timurids used glazed and bisque tile to simulate brick in this case.
-The Shrine of Khwaja Abd Allah used studded brick ends.
+The Timurids used glazed and bisque tile to simulate brick in this case.
+The Shrine of Khwaja Ansari used studded brick ends.
 Glazed tile was pressed with dotted squares and contrasting color in the center.
 This style was rare, and can be seen in two other Khurasan monuments: the Madrasa of Khargird and the Shrine of Tayabad.